Rchaitanya03/Toucan-Springboot-Starter/README.md

 # AI  USAGE DISCLOSURE:
 - AI was used for debugging and test-case design during the project.
 - The generated suggestions were reviewed and implemented where appropriate.
-- Given suggestions regarding API Endpoints
+- Suggestions were generated regarding API's.

 # Test Run Output: